 From listening to music, to watching videos online, and talking to their friends while they get on with life, good headphones are a must these days for kids of this age.
 Prices vary wildly so take advice from experts on what might be the best product depending on your budget.

 If the child already has good headphones, a bluetooth speaker would be a good alternative.

 Music gifts will always be well received by children of this age.
-Concert tickets, CD’s, a subscription to a music streaming service, iTunes credit, an iPod or good stereo system would all make good alternative gifts.
+Concert tickets, CD’s, a subscription to a music streaming service, iTunes credit, or a stereo system would all make good alternative gifts.

 #12.
 Foodie Voucher